 This is a reconstruction-level project.
 Proposed improvements include:

-• Reconstruction of existing sidewalks and curb ramps
+- Reconstruction of 1.7 miles of roadway, including existing sidewalks and curb ramps.

-• Construct a new sidewalk on the north side of WIS 114 from 6th Street to Melissa Street
+- Construct new sidewalk on north side of WIS 114 from 6th Street to Melissa Street.

 Drainage Study